Thuppakki Munai: Plot

 ACP Birla Bose IPS (Vikram Prabhu) is a straightforward cop and ruthless encounter specialist from the Mumbai Police Department.
 Though he has an exceptional record of encounters and strives hard to keep the city crime-free, he gets into trouble with the human rights commission because of his ruthlessness in handling criminals.
 On one such occasion, Bose is suspended, and this leads to a rift between him and his mother.
-He also breaks up with his girlfriend Mythili Mohan (Hansika Motwani) because her father (Aadukalam Naren) accuses him of being unstable in his career and personal life.
+He also breaks up with his girlfriend Mythili Mohan (Hansika Motwani) because her father Mohan (Aadukalam Naren) accuses him of being unstable in his career and personal life.

-Bose gets an order from his senior officer and travels to Rameshwaram to investigate the brutal rape and murder of a 15-year-old girl named Manjalnayaki (Abhirami).
+Bose gets an order from his senior officer and travels to Rameshwaram to investigate the brutal rape and murder of a 15-year-old girl named Manjalnayaki (Ammu Abhirami).
 Bose finds out that the local police has arrested a Bihari Maoist named Aazad (RJ Sha) in connection to the crime.
 They believe that Bose, an encounter specialist, should kill Aazad after making him confess to the crime.
 Uyyavandhan (M. S. Bhaskar), Manjal's father, meets Bose and narrates his version of the story.
 He is the town's famous barber and extends his services to Brahmaraja (Vela Ramamoorthy), a businessman who is feared and revered all over the island.
-On one such fateful day, when Uyya is providing his barber services to Brahmaraja at his house, Brahmaraja's son and his friends lust after Manjal, who is playing in their premises.
+On one such fateful day, when Uyya is providing his barber services to Brahmaraja at his house, Brahmaraja's son Sachin and his friends lust after Manjal, who is playing in their premises.
 The next day, Uyya is thrown off the road from his bike when a car speeds past him.
 He sees a ribbon flying out of the window at the time.
 Soon, he finds that Manjal is missing, and a search team is dispatched, but they find only her corpse floating in the sea.
-Uyya is devastated and tries to piece up information like the flying ribbon, and a piece of Manjal's science project found from the same car and realizes that Brahmaraja's son and his friends are the perpetrators.
+Uyya is devastated and tries to piece up information like a flying ribbon and a piece of Manjal's science project found from the same car.
+He realizes that Sachin and his friends are the perpetrators.